mattferris/sam/Readme.md

 A single repository can handle multiple collections of assets.
 These collections are referred to as *projects*.
 A *project* lets you organize and version assets independent of each other.
 Projects can be added and removed as necessary.
+When a repository is initialized, a `default` project is created automatically.

 ```
 # deploy project --add main